spree/spree/README.md

 The source code is essentially a collection of gems.
 Spree is meant to be run within the context of Rails application.
 You can easily create a sandbox application inside of your cloned source directory for testing purposes.

-1. Clone the Git repo
+1. Clone the Git repo:

         git clone git://github.com/spree/spree.git spree
         cd spree

-2. Install the gem dependencies
+2. Install the gem dependencies:

         bundle install

-3. Create a sandbox Rails application for testing purposes (and automatically perform all necessary database setup)
+3. Create a sandbox Rails application for testing purposes (and automatically perform all necessary database setup):

         bundle exec rake sandbox

-6. Start the server
+6. Start the server:

         cd sandbox
         rails server